Types of Attacks

 - "Personhood" Amendments

 In the landmark case Roe v.
 Wade, the U.S. Supreme Court recognized that the U.S. Constitution protects a woman's right to make her own medical decisions, including her decision to have an abortion.
 Therefore, a state may not ban abortion prior to viability.
 In the 40 years following that landmark ruling, in decisions including Casey v.
 Planned Parenthood of Southeastern Pennsylvania, the Supreme Court has never wavered from this principle.
-In fact, this year a federal judge affirmed this in a decision to block Idaho from enforcing a ban on abortion at 20 weeks.
+Yet extreme bans on abortion continue to arise in state legislatures, including bans on abortion at just six weeks of pregnancy.

 Abortion bans are not only bad policy because they would prevent a woman from making her own personal, private decision about her health and medical care, but because they clearly violate women's constitutional rights.